waggle-sensor/plugin-objectcounter/README.md

-# Plugin Object Counter
+# Object Counter

 The plugin counts objects of interest from an image.
-Supported objects can be found in [category_names](category_names.txt).
+Supported objects can be found in [coco.names](coco.names).
 The plugin automatically uses Nvidia GPU for inferencing when available.

 ## How to use